intelsdi-x/snap-integration-kubernetes/run/docker/README.md

 ### 2. Configuration of Docker container
 Inside Docker container it is possible to load most of the Snap plugins.
-The list of all Snap plugins is available in plugin catalog  https://github.com/intelsdi-x/snap/blob/master/docs/PLUGIN_CATALOG.md.
+The list of all Snap plugins is available in [plugin catalog](https://github.com/intelsdi-x/snap/blob/master/docs/PLUGIN_CATALOG.md).
 After you choose plugin you click the plugin name.
 This redirects you to the plugin repository.

 To use plugin inside the container you need to download its binary.
 In order to get plugin binary URL you go to the `release` section...